andreigue/vex-123-for-parents/vex123_parent_guide.md

 ## Combining What We've Learned

+All the hard learning is done now!
+Your child has navigated through basic commands, tackled logical "if" and "else" statements, and harnessed the power of loops.
+They've now got a solid foundation to blend these elements in increasingly sophisticated ways.
+Let's put all these skills to the test in our final exercise!

 ### Exercise 14: Looking for the green

 Now we will try working with multiple "if" cards.